The structure of the Council

 - An innovative, enterprising Council

-You can access other Council documents, including strategies, policies and financial information from the Resources section.
+You can access other Council documents, including strategies, policies, our annual reports and financial information from the Resources section.